iamsumit/sample-go-app/README.md

 - [flyway][flyway] Flyway tool to handle the database migration.
 - [mux][mux] Mux is used for request routing handler.
 - [traefik][traefik] Traefik provides a way for API management.

+### Activity:

+Along with couple things in Sample service, I have tried following:

+- [gokit][gokit]: It provides toolkit to write beautiful microservice architecture.

 ### Message: